March 25, 2021

 The pancreas is a vital organ of the digestive and endocrine system located behind the stomach.
 It produces insulin, a hormone responsible for glucose metabolism.

+Pancreatic cancer is a life-threatening disease that occurs when the DNA of cells within the pancreas becomes damaged, and tumor forms.
 Several debilitating symptoms are associated with pancreatic cancer, but it often goes without diagnosis until later stages of the disease, where cancer has metastasized, and surgical removal is no longer possible.

 Most exocrine pancreatic cancer begins in the epithelium of the pancreatic ducts that carry digestive enzymes from the pancreas to other organs.
 The most commonly diagnosed exocrine cell cancer is pancreatic ductal adenocarcinoma (PDAC), representing approximately 85% of cases.